 Simple English definitions for legal terms

-Read a random definition: boilerplate
+Read a random definition: exempt income

 A normal school is a type of school that trains people to become teachers for public schools.
 They started in the United States in the 1800s and used to be two-year programs for elementary school teachers.
 Later on, they became four-year colleges that offered more types of education and teaching programs.
 Nowadays, many normal schools have become liberal arts colleges.